FAPLZ/AIV-files-for-Stronghold-Crusader/README_ENG.md

 1.) make a backup folder for the original AIV files (optional).

-2.) download the new AIV files (the files are located in the folder: FAPLZ, respectively in the file: FAPLZ.7z).
+2.) download the new AIV files (the files are located in the folder: FAPLZ, or you download the .zip file; FAPLZ_AIV_files_Vanilla.zip).

 3.) just add the new AIV files into the AIV folder (default: C:\Program Files (x86)\Firefly Studios\Stronghold Crusader\aiv).